piglovesyou/graphql-let/README.md

 ## Why this exists

 One of the strengths of GraphQL is [enforcing data types on runtime](https://graphql.github.io/graphql-spec/June2018/#sec-Value-Completion).
 Further, TypeScript and
-[GraphQL code generator](https://graphql-code-generator.com/) help it even safer to type your codebase statically.
+[GraphQL code generator](https://graphql-code-generator.com/) help it even safer by typing your codebase statically.
 Both make a truly type-protected development environment with rich IDE assists.

 graphql-let enhances that development pattern by minimizing configuration setup,